 Instant Pot:

-- Place cut Chuck Roast and bone into instant pot with, ½ onion, garlic cloves, water, and salt.
-Place lid, have valve on sealing and set timer on high pressure for 30 minutes.
-Release pressure after timer goes off, there will be a lot of steam, do so carefully and preferably under your kitchen hood.
+• Release pressure after the timer goes off, there will be a lot of steam, so be careful.
 Remove onion, garlic cloves, and skim off any fat from the top and residue on the sides of the pot.
-Try the beef, if it's not tender enough, then cook for another 10 minutes.
+Try the beef, if it's not tender enough, then cook it for another 10 minutes.

 Stove Top: